 Ukraine is unlikely to get everything it wants at the Vilnius summit, but it will be important for Kyiv to remember that most NATO member states are on its side.
 In Europe, and particularly on the thorniest of security issues involving Russia, nothing changes until it does, with events occurring gradually and then suddenly, in a similar vein as Hemingway’s famous dictum about bankruptcy.
 Ukraine may not be a NATO member for another 10 or even 20 years, but it has already enlightened the alliance and reinvigorated its spirit in innumerable ways.
 Foreign Minister Kuleba articulated well in his article what Ukraine can bring to NATO, in addition to what NATO brings to Ukraine.
 For Kuleba, this includes innovation in command and control, ingenuity, local initiative, and experience in countering hybrid threats and conducting information warfare.
 On May 17, Ukraine was officially admitted into the NATO Cooperative Cyber Defence Centre of Excellence in Tallinn, Estonia, a powerful symbol as its flag now flies directly next to those of NATO’s other member states.

 Given the immeasurable benefits Kyiv brings to the alliance, combined with the strength of purpose NATO has shown since Russia’s invasion, there is no ‘brain death’ looming on the horizon as French President Macron famously feared during the Trump presidency.
 Rather there is a strategic vitality, pulling Europe together from west to east, guided by states small and large to face a common aggressor with no desire for cohabitation but only domination.
 The Ukrainians, just like the Baltic states, Poland, and many others, know the importance of safeguarding their security in order to prosper outside the shadow of their much larger neighbor.
-As NATO meets in Vilnius, it is time to legitimize Kyiv’s place in Europe as a nation amongst equals, one worthy of a seat at the most prestigious security table based on its many merits as a defender of the European order.
+As NATO meets for its landmark Vilnius summit, it is time to legitimize Kyiv’s place in Europe as a nation amongst equals, one worthy of a seat at the most prestigious security table based on its many merits as a defender of the European order.

 The views expressed in this article belong to the authors alone and do not necessarily reflect those of Geopoliticalmonitor.com.